libgraviton/php-rql-parser/README.md

 This is a small RQL (Resource Query Language) parsing library written in PHP (a port of the js implementation at https://github.com/persvr/rql/), allowing a flexible integration of your own business logic and into your application, while still having the parsing logic decoupled.
 Read on if this is what you need.. ;-)

+This package adheres to [SemVer](http://semver.org/spec/v2.0.0.html) versioning.
+It will be considered stable after reaching 2.x since the initial 1.x release is considered too buggy at the moment.

 ## How to use

 Basically, this library consists of the following parts: